xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 {--------------------------------------------------------------}
 ```

-That's about the extent of the REQUIRED changes.
+That's about the extent of the _required_ changes.
 In  the listing
 of TINY  Version  1.1  below,  I've  also  made a number of other
 "improvements" that  aren't really required.
 Let me explain them
 briefly: